 Applications For Places Outside the Normal Admissions Round

 Parents should make a formal application to the local authority by completing the In Year application form.
 The Supplementary Information Form and Certificate of Religious Practice should be returned to the school.
 Applications will be considered in conformity with the oversubscription criteria and without delay.
-If a waiting list exists for the age appropriate class a CRP will be required and the applicant will be added to the list.
-If there is a vacancy a CRP might not be required.
+If a waiting list exists for the

 If a place in a Reception class is offered before a child is of compulsory school age, parents can request that their child’s entry be deferred until later in the same school year.
 This means that the place is held for the child and is not available to be offered to another child.
 Parents would not, however, be able to defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the academic year for which the original application was accepted.